tchiotludo/akhq/docs/docs/configuration/authentifications/external.md

   }
 }
 ````

+The response will be cached according to settings under `akhq.security.caches.rest-api-claim-provider`, as may be seen in the example above.

 If you want to send a static authentication token to the external service where it might be public, you can extend the configuration for the rest interface as follows:
 ````yaml